Prakashash18/rpiCameraWithUltrasonicSensor/README.md

 * Speakers

 ## Software
-* Huawei ModelArts SDK and trained model
+* Huawei ModelArts SDK and service ID of a trained model deployed using real-time services.

 <hr>